YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 So far so good.
 How about child scopes?

 {% highlight haskell %}
--- Any resources allocated in the parameter region will be released when the -- region exits. scope :: (forall s.
+-- Any resources allocated in the region parameter will -- automatically be released when the region exits. scope :: (forall s.
 RegionT s m a) -> RegionT s' m a scope region = ...
 {% endhighlight %}